oiegorov/expo_improved/README.md

 ## Usage

-Expo uses Domain Specific Language (DSL) based on Ruby to describe the experiments.
+Expo uses Domain Specific Language (DSL) based on Ruby language to describe the experiments.

 Let's consider several tests.

+### The simplest test

 We want to reserve 2 nodes in Lille, 3 nodes in Grenoble and execute "uname -a" command on each node: